JoseGaDel/bard/examples/README.md

 - `logic_str`: The logic string used in the path_finder call (optional)
 - `start_point`: The start point used in the path_finder call (optional)

-Here are some examples demonstrating how to use comparison_results:
+Here are some examples demonstrating how to use `comparison_results`:

 ```python
 # 1. With packed results from path_finder